sourcegraph/about/handbook/product/product_management/prioritizing.md

 - Can we do it "right"?
 How long would that take?
 - Are we already planning on solving this?
 How long until we work on this?
 Is that timeline acceptable?

-## Customer requests
+## How to reference customer names in public tickets

+Accounts (customer, prospect and lead) names are private, and should not be included in public GitHub tickets.

-We maintain a list of accounts (customers, prospects and leads)  in the [accounts](https://github.com/sourcegraph/accounts) private GitHub repository.
-To reference an account in a public GitHub issue, just link to the issue that represents that account.
+To reference an account in a public GitHub issue, you can use the [accounts](https://github.com/sourcegraph/accounts) private GitHub repository.
+It contains a list of issues that each represent an account.
+Search for the issue that represents your account, then copy its issue link.
 The link will look like `https://github.com/sourcegraph/accounts/issues/1`, and will be private to anyone outside the Sourcegraph team on GitHub.

 All issues linked to this account will automatically appear in the account issue.